GoogleCloudPlatform/compute-video-demo-salt/README.md

 ## Firewall rule

 1. Great, now you have salt minions serving a custom site page via Apache!
-But if you've tried to view one of your instance's site via it's public IP, you'll notice that it's not working.
+But if you've tried to view one of your instance's site via its public IP, you'll notice that it's not working.
 The reason is that, by default, no external network traffic is allowed to reach your Compute Engine instances (except for SSH on port 22).
-In order to allow HTTP (port 80) traffice to your instances, you must first create a firewall rule on your `default` network.
+In order to allow HTTP (port 80) traffic to your instances, you must first create a firewall rule on your `default` network.

     Fortunately, `salt-cloud` has this capability.
-If you're not used to the syntax below, you are calling the `create_fwrule` function (`-f`) and specifying the privider (`gce` in this case).
+If you're not used to the syntax below, you are calling the `create_fwrule` function (`-f`) and specifying the provider (`gce` in this case).
 Next, you are providing the minimum required parameters to create the rule.
 This command should take around 5-10 seconds to complete.
     ```